SebWouters/CheMPS2/README.md

 In addition, DMRG allows to obtain the 2-RDM of the active space efficiently.
-The method is therefore ideal to replace the FCI solver in the complete active space configuration interaction (CASCI) and complete active space self consistent field (CASSCF) methods, when the active space sizes become prohibitively expensive for FCI.
-The corresponding methods are called DMRG-CI and DMRG-SCF, respectively.
+The method is therefore ideal to replace the FCI solver in the complete active space self consistent field (CASSCF) method, when the active space size becomes prohibitively expensive for FCI.
+The corresponding method is called DMRG-SCF.
 Because DMRG can handle the abovementioned active space sizes, it allows to obtain FCI energies for small systems such as dimers, while for larger systems it is ideal to treat the static/strong correlation in a large active space.

-The design philosophy for CheMPS2 is to be a lightweight, efficient, and stable library.
+CheMPS2 is designed to be a high-performance library.
 For an input Hamiltonian and targeted symmetry sector, the library performs successive DMRG sweeps according to a user-defined convergence scheme.
-As output, the library returns the minimal encountered energy as well as the 2-RDM of the active space.
-With the latter, various molecular properties can be calculated, as well as the gradient and Hessian for orbital rotations or nuclear displacements.
-In addition, several correlation functions can be obtained to investigate the electronic structure in the active space.
+As output, the library returns the minimal encountered energy as well as the 2-RDM, 3-RDM and various orbital correlation functions in the active space.
+With the 2-RDM, various molecular properties can be calculated, as well as the gradient and Hessian for orbital rotations or nuclear displacements.

+CheMPS2 is parallelized for shared memory architectures with the Open Multi-Processing ([OpenMP](http://openmp.org/wp/)) API and for distributed memory architectures with the Message Passing Interface ([MPI](http://www.mpi-forum.org/)).
+A hybrid combination of both parallelization strategies is supported.

 To gain a better understanding of how to perform DMRG calculations for large active spaces, you are encouraged to read the